-Table 11 lists the bit assignments for the OUT_BUF register.
+Table 10, Table 11, and Table 12 list the bit assignments for the X_BUF, Y_BUF, and Z_BUF registers.
 The acceleration data format depends on the record type setting in the REC_CTRL register.
-Table 41 and Table 42 shows data formatting examples for the 16-bit, twos complement format used in manual time mode.
+Table 42 shows data formatting examples for the 16-bit, twos complement format used in manual time mode.

 In MTC mode, time domain statistic can be calculated by enabling Bit 6 in the REC_CTRL register.
-The statistics value scales are calculated based on setting of accelerometer or velocity.
-The time domain statistics available are mean, standard deviation, peak, peak-to-peak, crest factor, Kurtosis, and skewness.
-The scale of all statistics are consistent with the data format selected (1 LSB = 1.907 mg or 18.62 mm/sec for acceleration or velocity, respectively), except crest factor, Kurtosis, and skew, which require fractional numbers.
+The statistics value scales are calculated based on setting of accelerometer or velocity, and if RSS is enabled, all statistics are calculated based on the RSS values.
+The time domain statistics available are mean, standard deviation, peak, peak-to-peak, crest factor, kurtosis, and skewness.

+The scale of all statistics are consistent with the data format selected (for example, 1 LSB = 1.907 mg for acceleration), except the crest factor, kurtosis, and skew, which require fractional numbers.